This Rick and Morty: Total Rickall was made after playing the game four times.

 To win, you need to decide as a group that only real characters remain on the table (this is done by voting) and being correct.
 If any parasites are still on the table, then the whole team loses.
 You’ll also instantly lose if you kill four real people/non-parasites.

 Those are the rules for the cooperative/standard mode.
 If you want to see the semi-cooperative/advanced rules, take a look at the official Rick and Morty: Total Rickall rules (PDF).

 - Fans of the show should like the fact that the Rick and Morty: Total Rickall episode is captured about as well as the designers could have hoped.
 They easily could have just copied some mechanics from others games and slapped the theme on top, but they definitely put in the extra effort to make fans happy and create a unique co-op experience.

 - I also like the way that they incorporated cooperation in this game.
 You can’t tell other players what cards you have, but you can help everyone by playing the cards that best help the team.
 You can also let them know all of the clues that you’ve picked up with your action cards.

 - Unfortunately, there might not be enough game here for people who aren’t fans of Rick and Morty.
 It is a unique co-op game, for sure, but it is pretty light and relies on people to get into the theme.
 Non-fans probably won’t get into it as much as the fans will simply because they won’t get the references.
 I recommend watching at least one episode of the show before playing to get more out of the experience.

 Rick and Morty: Total Rickall isn’t a must-have, but fans of Rick and Morty will get a kick out of seeing their favorite characters and playing through that popular episode.
 It’s not a favorite of mine, but it is ridiculous and fun, which is exactly how it should be.
-It’s also a surprisingly unique cooperative deduction game, so it’s one that I think some people will keep in their collections.
+It’s also a surprisingly unique cooperative deduction board game, so it’s one that I think some people will keep in their collections.